 Knowing where else a primary source is cited helps make meaningful connections to important themes and ideas in your study.
-Use the Cited By tool to search your library for cross-references in both original and secondary sources by linking Cited By to your open resources.
+Use the Cited By tool to search your library for cross-references in both original and secondary sources by linking Cited By to your open books.

 Note: The Cited By tool searches for cross-references to primary sources that have references other than page numbers like a chapter, verse, or section.
 It will not find citations of secondary sources like a commentary cited by another commentary.

 Click Tools > Lookup > Cited By, or type cited by in the Find tools box and press Enter.
 The Cited By tool will open in a new tab or panel.

 Enter the reference you want to find in the search box and press Enter.